Hajjah

 Hajjah (حَجَّة) is the capital city of Hajjah Governorate in north-western Yemen.
-It is located 127 kilometres northwest of Sana'a, at an elevation of about 1800 metres.
+It is located 127 kilometres northwest of Sanaa, at an elevation of about 1800 metres.
 As of 2003, the Hajjah City District had a population of 53,887 inhabitants.

 Etymology

 According to Arab traditions, the name Hajjah came from Hajjah Ibn Aslam Ibn Ali Ibn Hashid.
 Some traditions say that Hajjah was also called Hajour, all the tribes in Hajjah are branches from Hajour tribe.